-Appeal from this Bylaw shall be to the Superior Court.
+Appeal from any decision of the Commission under this Bylaw shall be to the Superior Courtpursuant to G.L. c.
+249, § 4.

 1.18.7 Regulations

 After public notice and public hearing, the Commission may promulgate rules and regulations to effectuate the purpose of this Bylaw effective when voted and filed with the Town Clerk.
 Failure to promulgate such rules and regulations or a legal declaration of their invalidity by court of law shall not act to suspend or invalidate the effect of this Bylaw.